refractionPOINT/lce_doc/docs/user_addons.md

 organization to organization.
 If you do use labels, describe the exact usage in the description.
 * Before making an add-on public, make sure to test it.

-***Keep in mind that creating an add-on does not immediatly grant organizations you're a member of access to it.
+***Keep in mind that creating an add-on does not immediatly grant the organizations you're a member of access to it.
 After creating it, you must go in the organization you want to access it from, go to the Add-ons section and "subscribe" to your add-on.
 This will grant the organization access and then you can begin using it as part of D&R rules.***